wendyverdonk93/docs/content/integrations/plugins/magento1/manual.md

 Installation of the plugin can be done in three ways:

+1. SFTP upload
-- .ZIP file upload in Connect
+2. .ZIP file upload in Connect
-- Via the MarketPlace.
+3. Via the MarketPlace.

 In this manual we describe the SFTP upload method.
 We recommend that you install the plugin first on a test environment, and make sure you have made a backup.
 Be sure Magento Compiler is disabled.

-{{% contact_details %}}

 ### 1. Requirements
 - Magento Open Source 1.7 - 1.9
 - Tested on PHP 7.0

 ### 2. Installation
- - Unpack the content of the .ZIP file in the root of your webshop
+ 1. Unpack the content of the .ZIP file in the root of your webshop
- - Login in your backend and navigate to _System->Configuration->Cache_.
-Clear your invalid cache.
+ 2. Login in your backend and navigate to _System_ -> _Configuration_ -> _Cache_.
+Clear your invalid cache
+ 3. Logout from the backend of your webshop.

 ### 3. Configuration
-- Login on the backend of your webshop and navigate to _System->Configuration->MultiSafepay x.x.x->Connect Settings_.
+1. Login into the backend of your webshop and navigate to _System_ -> _Configuration_ -> _MultiSafepay x.x.x_ -> _Connect Settings_.
 This page contains all main settings and is used for all gateways and gift card.
 {{% account_info %}}
-Your Merchant ID is shown in the dashboard of your MultiSafepay Control in the top right corner
+Your Account ID is shown in the dashboard of your MultiSafepay Control in the top right corner.

-- Navigate to _System->Configuration->MultiSafepay x.x.x->Connect MultiSafepay Gateways_.
+2. Navigate to _System_ -> _Configuration_ -> _MultiSafepay x.x.x_ -> _Connect MultiSafepay Gateways_.
 This page contains the configuration options for all payment methods supported by MultiSafepay.
 Be sure that you have the selected payment methods active in your [MultiSafepay Control](https://merchant.multisafepay.com)

-- MultiSafepay Gift Cards
+3. MultiSafepay Gift Cards
 This page contains the configuration options for all gift card supported by MultiSafepay. gift card need to be activated, more information can be found on our [gift card page](/payment-methods/giftcards/)

-- Fastcheckout
+4. Fastcheckout
 This page contains the Fastcheckout specific settings.
-More information about Fastcheckout can be found on https://www.multisafepay.com/fastcheckout-payments.
+More information about Fastcheckout can be found on the [dedicated page](https://www.multisafepay.com/fastcheckout-payments).

 ### 4. Congratulations
 You have installed and configured the plugin successfully.
 If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>